 Active muscles deal with food energy from glucose and fat very efficiently, with enzymes involved in energy production becoming more efficient with enhanced metabolism response.
 The long and short of it all?
 Regular resistance exercise leads to healthy musculoskeletal function.

 Now for the big one.
 Everything I've said above relates to that mysterious Perfect World.
-However, there's a (not to put too fine a word on it) challenging condition that's becoming all the more prevalent out there - PSSM.
+However, there's a challenging condition (not to put too fine a word on it) that's becoming all the more prevalent out there - PSSM.

 As wiki describes it, "Equine polysaccharide storage myopathy (EPSM, PSSM, EPSSM) is an inheritable glycogen storage disease of horses that causes exertional rhabdomyolysis (the destruction of striated muscle cells; azoturia).
 It is most commonly associated with heavy horse breeds and the American Quarter Horse.
 While incurable, PSSM can be managed with appropriate diet and exercise."